JackBettam/LinuxTest/ImportantCommands.md

 reduce Input_protein.pdb > Output_protein_H.pdb
 ```

-The next step is to create a pdbqt file.
+The next step is to create a PDBQT file.
 This is a file that contains[^2]:
 * Polar hydrogen atoms
 * Partial charges
 * Atom charges